 We want you to feel confident in your pregnancy decision.
 At the end of the day, we want you to feel good about the decision you made.
 We are equipped with knowledgeable staff and volunteers that can give you information about medication abortions, surgical abortions, adoption, and parenting.
 We are here to help, give us a call or make an appointment using our online scheduler.
 We look forward to talking with you!

 Note: Some women that begin the abortion pill process change their mind before taking the misoprostol.
 There is an abortion pill reversal.
 Under the care of a doctor, some women have continued their pregnancies and given birth to healthy babies.
 For more information on the abortion pill reversal, click here.

-**The Care Pregnancy Center does not offer the abortion pill reversal, nor do we offer or refer for a medical or surgical abortion.**
+**The Care Pregnancy Center does not offer the abortion pill reversal, nor do we offer or refer for a medication or surgical abortion.**

 Whether planned or unexpected, you may have come across our site in search of answers to these questions.
 We offer many services and resources, but a quick summary of our top services are pregnancy tests, limited ultrasounds, options information, abortion recovery classes, and parenting classes.
 All of our services are at no cost to you.

 So what can you expect from your appointment at the CPC?

 Do I need an appointment or can I just walk-in?

 Appointments are encouraged due to COVID, we’re allowing a limited number of people into the building at a time.
 So if you did not make an appointment, we may or may not be able to see you when you arrive since appointments are seen first.
 Your best bet will be to schedule an appointment, which can easily be done by giving us a call or using our online scheduler.